 Small Heat Pad Temperature Gradient

-This thermal image showcases the inconsistent resin temperature when heating with a small heat pad or band.
+The resin in this thermal image was preheated to ~20°C. This showcases the inconsistent resin temperature when heating with a small heat pad or band.

 A temperature gradient forms within the resin, resulting in cold pockets.
 While this won't necessarily cause any problems from a top-level perspective, the varying resin temperature will have differing exposures, which can affect the print locally.